seutje/noise-to-signal/PLAN.md

 # noise-to-signal — Multi-Phase Development Plan (for AI Agents)

 **Purpose:**
-Structured roadmap for AI agents (and human supervisors) to execute and verify the full development of the *noise-to-signal* project — a Python-based offline renderer that prerenders album visuals using a VAE decoder driven by audio analysis.
+Structured roadmap for AI agents (and human supervisors) to execute and verify the full development of the *noise-to-signal* project — a Python-based offline renderer that prerenders album visuals using a GAN generator driven by audio analysis.

 ---